bagip/valorant-music-soundkits/README.md

 -Uses less processing power

--Now you can choose your own files to play in sounds.cfg file
+-Now you can choose your own files to play in sounds.cfg

 # Valorant music soundkits V1.1